qphonon/theory-for-small-displacement/_sources/displacement.md

 reciprocal space but extended to real space in this paper.
 Various test systems such as Si, graphene, and orthorhombic
 \sbs{} are used to illustrate the method.
 This paper is organized as follows.
-In Section~\ref{sec:method}
-we provide the full details
-of our displacement method to make judicious atomic displacements for all crystal symmetries.
-Section~\ref{sec:FC_error} presents an error analysis for the force constants.
-Results are shown in Section~\ref{sec:results}.
-Finally we conclude in Section~\ref{sec:conclusion}.
-Appendix
+In Section 2 we provide the full details of our displacement method to make judicious atomic displacements for all crystal symmetries.
+Section 3 presents an error analysis for the force constants.
+Results are shown in Section 4.
+Finally we conclude in Section 5.
+The Appendix
 A illustrates more clearly how $V$ may scale poorly with the lattice parameters or the choice of oblique unit cell for a few selected cases.